codeitlikemiley/crustacean/README.md

 1. **Activate the Skill**:
    - Instruct your agent to read the skill file: `Please review the skill at skills/software-development/rust-tuts.md`.
-   - The agent will learn our exact data structure (`TutorialModule`, `ValidationSpec`, `NormalizeOptions`, `RuleMatcher`, etc.) and the "frontend-only" validation philosophy.
+   - The agent will learn our exact data structure and our "frontend-only" validation philosophy.

 2. **Generate a Course**:
    - Ask the agent to generate a course on a specific topic (e.g., "Create a Deep Dive Focus course on Rust Atomics").
-   - The agent will automatically generate a new `src/data/focus_atomics.rs` file with balanced `Concept` and `Practice` lessons.
+   - The agent will automatically generate a new data file with balanced `Concept` and `Practice` lessons.
    - It will write custom regex/contains matching rules that act as our "compiler-less" validation engine.

 3. **Register the Course**:
    - Have the agent (or manually) expose the new module in `src/data/mod.rs` and `src/data/lesson_pool.rs`.
    - Finally, add the `Course` struct definition to the `COURSES` array in `src/data/courses.rs`.

-By strictly following the `rust-tuts.md` skill, we ensure that all generated courses are perfectly consistent, immediately compilable, and adhere to the platform's unique UX patterns.

 ## 🤝 Contributing a Lesson